TheJeme/fizer/README.md

 # fizer

-`fizer` is a tool for making specific size files.
+`fizer` is a tool for creating specific size files.